-To the extent that the data can support it, different sets of ratios would be calculated for major origin groups and separately for same-day and overnight travellers.
+To the extent that the data can support it, different sets of ratios would be calculated for major origin groups.

-E. No Spending Information Provided
+D. No Spending Information Provided

 Calculate average spending per category for records that supplied the full array of detailed spending.
-Assign these averages using the appropriate origin/length of stay and unit (per person, per person per night, per household party) to each category.
+Assign these averages on a per person/per household party basis to each category.